Reinforcement Learning for Chemical Ordering in Alloy Nanoparticles: Experimental Results

-To demonstrate the robustness of the policy-based optimisation of elemental ordering against random initialisation, we analyse eight final structures optimised by the agent from distinct random initialisations of the icosahedral \ch{Ag205Au104} (Figure \ref{fig:top8-panels}). \ch{Ag205Au104} has a verifiably optimal "onion-shell"-like ground state ordering under the EMT potential~\citep{larsen2018rich}.
-This structure, which was also found by the agent (see Figure \ref{subfig:ih3}), has alternating layers of \ch{Ag} and \ch{Au}, starting with a central \ch{Ag} atom, and thus has an easily recognisable signature in the elemental radial distribution function (E-RDF) plots.
-In Figure \ref{fig:top8-panels}(a)-(h), we order the eight solutions found by the agent from different random initializations from the lowest final energy (best) (Figure Figure\ref{fig:top8-panels}(a), which is that of the configuration in Figure \ref{subfig:ih3}) to the highest final energy (worst).
-The E-RDF for the randomised initial configurations (left) and for the agent's final structure (right) show that in all cases the agent recovers the shell structure despite varied initialisations, and the energy gaps between Figure \ref{fig:top8-panels}a and the others are negligible ($\approx10^{-5} \ \mathrm{meV/atom}$).
-The sole outlier (the worst structure, Figure\ref{fig:top8-panels}(h)) reflects sub-optimal relaxation, and the energy delta is $\approx0.1 \mathrm{meV/atom}$ to Figure\ref{fig:top8-panels}(a), yet the elemental ordering and E-RDF remain visually identical.
+To demonstrate the robustness of the policy-based optimization of elemental ordering against random initialization, we analyze eight final structures optimized by the agent from distinct random initializations of the icosahedral \ch{Ag205Au104} (Figure \ref{fig:top8-panels}). \ch{Ag205Au104} has a verifiably optimal "onion-shell"-like ground state ordering under the EMT potential~\citep{larsen2018rich}.
+This structure, which was also found by the agent (see Figure \ref{subfig:ih3}), has alternating layers of \ch{Ag} and \ch{Au}, starting with a central \ch{Ag} atom, and thus has an easily recognizable signature in the elemental radial distribution function (E-RDF) plots.
+In Figure \ref{fig:top8-panels}a-h, we order the eight solutions found by the agent from different random initializations from the lowest final energy (best) (Figure \ref{fig:top8-panels}a, which is that of the configuration in Figure \ref{subfig:ih3}) to the highest final energy (worst).
+The E-RDF for the randomized initial configurations (left) and for the agent's final structure (right) show that in all cases the agent recovers the shell structure despite varied initialisations, and the energy gaps between Figure \ref{fig:top8-panels}a and the others are negligible ($\approx10^{-5} \ \mathrm{meV/atom}$).
+The sole outlier (the worst structure, Figure \ref{fig:top8-panels}h) reflects sub-optimal relaxation, and the energy delta is $\approx0.1 \mathrm{meV/atom}$ to Figure \ref{fig:top8-panels}a, yet the elemental ordering and E-RDF remain visually identical.
 For the nanoparticle considered here, the RL-optimized structures recover the correct elemental occupation of the outer-shell sites, so the catalytically relevant surface motifs are consistent with those of the corresponding reference ground-state structures.